 - FREE Starting a Profitable Blog Mini Course by Carly at Blogging Like You Mean It.
 A text-based, no-nonsense, step by step beginners guide to starting a blog for profit.

 - FREE Blog Plan Mini Course + PDF Blog Planner by Suzi at Start a Mom Blog.
-This is mainly meant to be a beginner blogger planner, but also includes a few setup videos to get WordPress installed using Bluehost, which is not my personal preferred host but is really popular among many bloggers.
-When you sign up for this free course you'll also get discount offers for her more in-depth blogging products.
+This is mainly meant to be a beginner blogger planner, but also includes a few setup videos to get WordPress installed using Bluehost, which is not my personal preferred host but is really popular among many bloggers, and the process will be similar if you use a different host.

 Free Blogging Sites (Platforms) for Beginners